valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ORDER BY
 1
 ```
 After classifying users based on their daily sleep time, the Fitbit data below shows that 46% of users sleep more than seven hours, and 54% less than 7 hours.
-The results support Harvard's Medical School claim and show that the majority of women fall short of the recommended sleep hours.
+The results support Harvard Medical School's claim and show that the majority of women fall short of the recommended sleep hours.
 A bigger sample would reflect a better representation of it.

 <p align="center">
   <img src="https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/4f7df36d-391a-41bc-9c36-635176f26b03"/>